Himalayan Climbs & Walks Pre-Trip Newsletter Spring 2011 for Everest, Cho Oyu, Lhotse, Everest base camp, Island Peak

-Thank you very much, Cheers for now and we look forward to climbing and walking with you soon, Yours Sincerely, from Dan Mazur and all of us at SummitClimb.com and SummitTrek.com . back to top
+Thank you very much, Cheers for now and we look forward to climbing with you soon, Yours Sincerely, from Dan Mazur and all of us at SummitClimb.com and SummitTrek.com .

-Thanks for telling all of your friends about what we are trying to do.
+Ps.
+Thanks for telling all of your friends about what we are trying to do. back to top

 - High Altitude Regards-Dan Mazur